GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 ## Bind Cloud Pub/Sub to Your Spring Boot Application

-For your Spring Boot application to send data to a Cloud Pub/Sub topic and receive data from a Cloud Pub/Sub subscription, it can make use of Google Cloud Platform-maintained Spring Cloud Stream binders for Cloud Pub/Sub.
+Spring makes use of Spring Cloud Stream binders for Cloud Pub/Sub to send data to a Cloud Pub/Sub topic and receive data from a Cloud Pub/Sub subscription.

 Your application will know how to send data from an internal queue to a Cloud Pub/Sub topic if you specify 1). a Spring Cloud Stream source and 2). a Cloud Pub/Sub topic.

 #### Specify a Spring Cloud Stream source
-Spring can recognize a Spring Cloud Stream source when it is defined as a Supplier bean.
+Spring can recognize a Spring Cloud Stream source as a Supplier bean.

 [embedmd]:# (pubsub-spring/src/main/java/com/google/example/App.java java /  \/\/ The Supplier Bean/ /}/)
 ```java